robinsax/canvas/docs/code/canvas.controllers.md

 rendering and dependency management.
 #### Methods
 #### \_\_init__(self, name, pages, template, dependencies, library_dependencies)
++ *name*:  A unique name for the component used for its identification.
++ *controllers*:  A list of controller routes to which this component should be added.
++ *template*:  The name of this component's template file, without the `components/` prefix and `html` file extension.
++ *dependencies*:  A list of non-library client dependencies.
++ *library_dependencies*:  A list of library client dependencies.
++ *super_kwargs*:  The `Component` class constructors keyword arguments.
 Configure the overriding component.

-:name A unique name for the component used for its
-        identification.
-:controllers A list of controller routes to which
-        this component should be added.
-:template The name of this component's template file, without
-        the `components/` prefix and `html` file extension.
-:dependencies A list of non-library client dependencies.
-:library_dependencies A list of library client dependencies.
-:super_kwargs The `Component` class constructors
-        keyword arguments.

 #### check(self, ctx)

 Check a request context and raise a subclass of `HTTPException` if this component does not want to be available for the handling of that request.